-Roller skating: Channel that inner tween and grab your skates for an adult’s only roller rink party sure to keep you spinning.
+Roller skating: Channel that inner tween and grab your skates for an adult-only roller rink party sure to keep you spinning.

 Wine tasting: Cheers to a night of friends with a wine tasting at your local wine shop.
 It’s a great way to find a new bottle you love, and it’s usually free!

 Tarot readings or mentalist: Gather your gals and find your future with a local tarot card reader or mentalist.
-Even if you don’t believe, it’s always fun to find out secrets from your friends.
+Even if you don’t believe it, it’s always fun to find out secrets from your friends.